loitijoseph/Genesis-Innovasol/readme.txt

 	PassHashed: 0e7517141fb53f21ee439b355b5a1d0a

 INSTALLATION: go to the “includes” folder, you will find the database.
--	Create a database locally using xamp (run Apache and MySql) and import the database.
+-	Create a database called innovasol locally using xampp (run Apache and MySql) and import the database.

 -	Find the “functions.php” file in include and edit the connection credentials accordingly for the database connection.